Stephanie Han

 Stephanie Han (born October 29, 1990), is an American professional boxer.
+She has held the WBA female lightweight title since February 2025.

+Early life

+Han is one of five children born to an ethnic Korean father, Bae Hyun Han, who owned a martial arts studio.

 Professional career

+Han vs. Terlep

-Han turned professional in 2021 and compiled a record of 9–0, before knocking out Hannah Terlep in the first round of their fight on 22 February 2025, to win the vacant WBA lightweight title.
+Han turned professional in 2021 and compiled a record of 9–0, before knocking out Hannah Terlep in the first round of their fight on 22 February 2025, to win the vacant WBA female lightweight title.

+Signing with Most Valuable Promotions

 In June 2025, Han signed a promotional contract with Most Valuable Promotions.

+Han vs. Angel

 She made the first defense of her title against Paulina Ángel at the Caribe Royale Resort in Orlando, Florida, on 23 August 2025.
 After recovering from being knocked to the canvas in the first round, Han went on to win by unanimous decision.

+Han vs. Holm

-Han is scheduled to make the second defense of her WBA lightweight title against Holly Holm in San Juan, Puerto Rico, on January 3, 2026.
+Han made the second defense of her title against Holly Holm at Coliseo Roberto Clemente in San Juan, Puerto Rico, on 3 January 2026.
+She won by unanimous technical decision having been ahead on all three ringside judges' scorecards when the fight was stopped in the seventh round due to a cut on her opponent's hairline caused by an accidental clash of heads.

+Han vs. Holm 2

+Han defended her WBA lightweight title against Holly Holm in a rematch at County Coliseum in El Paso, Texas, on 30 May 2026.
+She won via majority decision decision with two of the ringside judges scoring the fight 96–94 in her favour, while the third had it a 95–95 draw.

 Personal life

 Han's sister Jennifer is also a professional boxer.
 Outside of boxing, she works as a police officer for the El Paso Police Department.
+She has two children.